-How do I add sensors to my dashboard after initial onboarding?
+How do I add sensors to my dashboard?

 UXI Sensors Supports EAP-TLS

-How does the Sensor learns its location and then shows it on map?
+How does the Sensor learn its location and then show it on the map?

 https://en.wikipedia.org/wiki/Wi-Fi_positioning_system